marienz/nix-doom-emacs-unstraightened/README.md

 > used with vanilla Doom will not result in Unstraightened finding your files.
 > See below.

 - `emacs`: Emacs package to use.
 Defaults to `pkgs.emacs`.
-Must be at least Emacs 29.
-Use this to select different Emacs variants like `pkgs.emacs29-pgtk`.
-Required in Nixpkgs < 24.05, where `pkgs.emacs` is Emacs 28.
+  Use this to select different Emacs variants like `pkgs.emacs-pgtk`.

 - `doomSource`: Doom source tree.
 Defaults to a flake input: overriding that input is probably easier than passing this.